DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/onshore-renewables.md

         <process-group>
           <process-step step.id="1" step.name="Plan" expanded="true">
             <p>Over the past decade, the federal government has taken steps to update regulations to clarify and encourage planning for renewable energy development on federal lands, particularly for wind and solar energy.</p>
-            <p>In 2005, BLM published a programmatic <glossary-term term.key="Environmental Impact Statement (EIS)">Environmental Impact Statement</glossary-term> to create a framework for developing wind energy on federal lands in the West.
+            <p>In 2005, BLM published a programmatic <glossary-term termKey="Environmental Impact Statement (EIS)">Environmental Impact Statement</glossary-term> to create a framework for developing wind energy on federal lands in the West.
 At the same time, BLM amended 53 land-use plans to allow for wind energy development.
 BLM field offices can amend additional land-use plans any time to support wind energy development.</p>
             <p>In 2012, BLM released the final solar Environmental Impact Statement.
 This statement furthered a proposal to create a competitive leasing program on federal lands for commercial scale solar development in 17 new <a href="https://www.blm.gov/programs/energy-and-minerals/renewable-energy/solar-energy/permitting-and-development/land-use-planning">Solar Energy Zones</a>.</p>
             <p>BLM finalized <a href="https://www.blm.gov/sites/blm.gov/files/Energyandminerals_Renewable_Wind_solar_finalrule.pdf">a new rule (PDF)</a> that promotes competitively offering designated leasing areas for solar and wind energy development.
 Designated leasing areas have fewer environmental and cultural resource conflicts compared to others, making them better candidates for development.</p>
           </process-step>